alliedel/anomalyframework_ECCV2016/README.md

 On my (laptop) machine, it takes about 1 minute.

+If the demo does not succeed, the code was not installed correctly.
+Be sure you ran the install script, and if MATLAB complains of missing functions, first check code/src/externaltools/README

 #### Modifications

 You'll want to modify the script code/scripts/runscript.m as a starting point.